-Unless we specify otherwise in any prospectus supplement, we will use the net proceeds (after the payment of any offering expenses and underwriting discounts and commissions) from our sale of securities for general partnership purposes, which may include, among other things:
+Unless we specify otherwise in any prospectus supplement, we will use the net proceeds (after the payment of any offering expenses and underwriting discounts and commissions) from our sale of common units using this prospectus for general partnership purposes, which may include, among other things:

-- · funding working capital, capital expenditures, or acquisitions; and - repaying or refinancing all or a portion of our indebtedness outstanding at the time.
+- funding working capital, capital expenditures, and acquisitions; and - paying or refinancing all or a portion of our indebtedness outstanding at the time.

-The actual application of proceeds from the sale of any particular offering of securities will be described in the applicable prospectus supplement relating to such offering.
+The actual application of proceeds from the sale of any particular offering of common units using this prospectus will be described in the applicable prospectus supplement relating to such offering.
 The precise amount and timing of the application of these proceeds will depend upon our funding requirements and the availability and cost of other funds.
 We may temporarily invest the net proceeds in short-term marketable securities until they are used for their stated purposes.